Evolution of Human Resource Management, Human resources management history.

-Human Resource Management (HRM):
+Human Resource Management (HRM)

-History of Human Resource Management (HRM):
+Human Resource Management History

-Then, moving forward, Professor Elton Mayo and some of his companions conducted Hawthorn Experiment, it recognized that human resources have a bigger effect on production.
+Then, moving forward, Professor Elton Mayo and some of his companions conducted Hawthorn Experiment, which recognized that human resources have a bigger effect on production.
 In the decade of 1940-1950, new techniques for training, selection were developed.

-Now, in modern times HRM is widely known as an independent discipline, also accepted as an important profession dealing with human resource management.
+In modern times HRM is widely known as an independent discipline, also accepted as an important profession dealing with human resource management.

-Evolution of Human Resource Management (HRM):
+Evolution of Human Resource Management

-HRM evolution started a long time back and it has many phases.
+HRM evolution started a long time back, and it has many phases.
 Those are: